r0227n/flutter_whisper_kit/packages/flutter_whisper_kit_apple/README.md

 # flutter_whisper_kit_apple

-A Flutter plugin that provides Apple platform (iOS and macOS) implementation for the flutter_whisperkit package.
+A Flutter plugin that provides Apple platform (iOS and macOS) implementation for the flutter_whisper_kit package.

 ## Overview

-This package is part of the flutter_whisperkit plugin system and provides the Apple-specific implementation for WhisperKit integration.
-It is not intended for direct use by application developers but serves as a platform implementation for the main flutter_whisperkit package.
+This package is part of the flutter_whisper_kit plugin system and provides the Apple-specific implementation for WhisperKit integration.
+It is not intended for direct use by application developers but serves as a platform implementation for the main flutter_whisper_kit package.

 ## Platform Support